kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Buchanan, Ashley. ['The Power of Peony'](https://recipes.hypotheses.org/18635). *The Recipes Project*, 12 May 2022.

 Burns, William E. '“The Terriblest Eclipse That Hath Been Seen in Our Days”: Black Monday and the Debate on Astrology during the Interregnum'.
-In *Rethinking the Scientific Revolution*, ed.
-Margaret J. Osler, 137–52.
+In *Rethinking the Scientific Revolution*, edited by Margaret J. Osler, 137–52.
 Cambridge: Cambridge University Press, 2000.

 Butler, Sara M. *Pain, Penance, and Protest: Peine Forte et Dure in Medieval England*.
 Cambridge: Cambridge University Press, 2022.